annawiste/kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
-This project contains an analysis of outcomes from Kickstarter projects lunched between 2009 and 2017 which fall in the theater category.
+This project contains an analysis of outcomes from Kickstarter projects launched between 2009 and 2017 which fall in the theater category.

 ### Purpose
 This project is intended to provide insights for planning the launch of a Kickstarter project designed to fund a new play, in order to maximize the likelihood the project will be successful.
 I focused on two areas: the time of year for lauch and the fundraising goal.